by Jasmin Ramsey

-Although key Obama administration officials appear to have become reconciled to the fact that Iran will change on its own terms, the rest of the government still appears to believe that Iran can be forced to change.
+Although key Obama administration officials appear to have come to terms with the fact that Iran will only change on its own terms, the rest of the government still appears to believe that Iran can be forced to change.
 So, can it?

 I unpacked that question with Professor Ervand Abrahamian, a leading historian on modern Iran based at City University in New York.

 Jasmin Ramsey: I’d like to look at the nuclear deal in the context of Iran’s history, particularly its history with the US and the West, and in the context of its 1979 revolution.
 Thirty-six years later, has the revolution achieved its goals?
 If so, is it now modifying those goals?